ShawonAshraf/FinalsScheduleGetter/README.md

 # Getting your course wise schedule from the PDF published on NSU Website
+#### Was Feeling too lazy to search from a PDF file, so made this hack
 ###### Just run it!

 ### How it works?